 Attested: Ptolemy 2,3,18 Βραννογενιον, a πολις of the Ορδουικες; RC Branogenium

 Notes: R&S placed Branogenium at Leintwardine, which is clearly wrong, because Ptolemy's coordinates point further north.
-Kleineberg et al. (2102) suggested the Roman fort at Caer Gai but Caersws seems more likely and also has a nearby hillfort at Cefn Carnedd that might be Ptolemy's πολις.
-See here for a discussion of the last battle of Caratacus in this area and its possible link with Welsh legends about Brân the Blessed.
+Kleineberg et al. (2102) suggested the Roman fort at Caer Gai but Caersws seems more likely.
+Anyway Ptolemy's πολις implies a native power centre, probably with a major hillfort, to which any Roman fort would have been a response.
+The last battle of Caratacus probably took place some way east, as discussed here.